Lemik/lemik.github.io/_posts/en/2019-01-04-Dad-Joke-collection.md

 Sure, like my son is going to marry someone twice his age...

 >Photographers are violent people: first they frame you.
 Then they shoot you.
 Then they hang you on the wall

+>I found a rock yesterday which measured 1760 yards in length.
+Must be some kind of milestone.